 Carbon Credits are generated in the processes of clean energy projects.
 They are sold for financial sustenance.

 Buying carbon credits takes responsibility as it supports clean energy.
 It prevents adding to carbon pollution.
 It does not eliminate your ‘carbon footprint’ and is ideally used to extend your efforts in resource use for profit.

 - A Carbon Credit is an instrument for dealing with GHG emissions.

-- It carries the value of minus 1 ton from GHG emissions, generated from actual emissions reductions through (a) energy optimization processes, (b) the generation of clean/renewable energy, and (c) the refinement procedure of chemical processes.
+- It carries the value of minus 1 ton physical reduction from GHG emissions, generated from (a) an energy optimization processes, (b) the generation of clean/renewable energy, and (c) the refinement procedure of chemical processes.

-- It is sold to recover part costs of energy optimization, or the production of clean energy.
+- For its seller, it is sold to recover part costs of energy optimization, or the production of clean energy.

 WHY ARE CARBON CREDITS AN EFFECTIVE TOOL?